Achievable logoAchievable logo

 • Accrued interest (if applicable for bond trades)

-Trade confirmations must be sent at or prior to the “completion of the transaction.”
-Essentially, the broker-dealer must send the trade confirmation by the time the trade settles.
-Like statements, trade confirmations may be sent by mail or electronically.
+Trade confirmations must be sent at or before the completion of the transaction.
+In other words, the broker-dealer must send the confirmation no later than the time the trade settles.
+Like statements, trade confirmations may be delivered by mail or electronically.

 Key points